Azure/azure-sphere-samples/Samples/AzureIoT/IoTHub.md

    ```

 1. Click **Save** to update the twin and notify the application.
-In a few seconds, the LED lights up blue.
+In a few seconds, the LED lights up red.

 ## Troubleshooting